Synaco/prolug-linux-admin/unit5/u5_lab.md

 Go find some other interesting files or directories and see what you see there.
 Can you identify their characteristics and permissions?

-> Be sure to `reboot` the lab machine from the command line when you are done.